OgulcanUnveren/DeepTitle/README.md

 # DeepTitle
-Telegram Bot // Recognizes speech using OpenAI whisper in sent video from Telegram and sends its subtitled version back to you
+Telegram Bot // Recognizes speech using OpenAI whisper in sent video that comes from Telegram and sends its subtitled version back to you
 ## Installation
 pip install -r requirements.txt